Freeha-S/Machine-Learning-Project2020/README.md

 This repository contain
 - Project2020.ipynb a jupyter notebook containing the data exploration and model fitting
 - web-service.py A flask app server
-- Templates folder contain the index .html file
+- Templates folder contains the index .html file and images
-- models files
+- models folder contains model files
 - requirement.text file have information about the packages needed for the app
+- gitignore  list of file ignored by Github.
 - Dockerfile configuration for docker
--.gitignore
-- .dockerignore
+- .dockerignore contents of this file are ignored by Docker.
+- powerproduction.csv contain dataset
+- README.md
 ## How to clone this repository
 - Go to GitHub.
 - Go to  repository: https://github.com/Freeha-S/Machine-Learning-Project2020